sweatC/sweatC/README.md

 http://atomic.vc/ - the adaptive Gatsby.js website for a venture company that funds cool startups.
 Worked on frontend and controlled the delivery of other teams.

+http://hireflix.com - the async video interviews platform.
+Delivered the fresh design and did full website makeover using Gatsby.js.

+https://theliftedapp.com - the huge educational platform with analytics, student data collection, instructional planning, and family communication.
+Dealt with platform maintenance, bug fixes, refactoring, as well as delivered new features.

 ### My code samples:

 https://gist.github.com/sweatC/7fee1eeff3a12d90dca6c017b108a8cd